Ballari district

-Ballari district, formerly Bellary district, (pronounced /kn/), is a major district in Karnataka.
-It is located at north-eastern part of Karnataka.
-This district belongs to Kalyana-Karnataka.
-This district was one of the biggest districts in Karnataka until the Vijayanagara district was carved out of Ballari district in 2021 officially.

-This district has the highest deposits of iron ore in India.

-Historical sites, farm land and rich minerals characterise Ballari district.
-Recently making headlines with mining industry, Ballari, the district's capital, is known as Steel City and Gani Nadu (City of Mining).
+Ballari district, formerly known as Bellary District (/kn/), is a major district in the northeastern part of Karnataka, belonging to the Kalyana-Karnataka region.
+It was one of the largest districts in Karnataka before the Vijayanagara District split from it in 2021.
+With historical sites and farmland, Ballari district also has the largest deposits of iron ore in India.
+Ballari, the district's capital, is known as "Steel City" and "Gani Nadu" (City of Mining) for its prominent mining industry.

 History

-Earlier Ballari district was part of Madras presidency.
-The area was severely affected by the Great Famine of 1876–78.
-After Indian independence, when the Indian states were reorganised along linguistic lines, Ballari became part of the Kalyana-Karnataka region of the state of Karnataka, now renamed as Kalyana-Karnataka.
-In 1882, Anantapur District was formed by carving out from Ballari district and in 2021, Vijayanagara district was separated from Ballari officially.
+Ballari district was part of the Madras Presidency and was severely affected by the Great Famine of 1876–78.
+Following Indian independence and the subsequent reorganization of states along linguistic lines, Ballari became part of Karnataka (initially Mysore State) within the region now known as Kalyana-Karnataka (formerly Hyderabad-Karnataka).
+In 1882, Anantapur District was formed from splitting the Ballari district, followed by Vijayanagara District in 2021.